mrvautin/expressCart/README.md

 ##### Payment Gateway

-This determines which payment gateway to use.
-You will also need to configure your payment gateway configuration file here: `/config/payment/config/<gateway_name>.json` or use the `env.yaml` file.
+An array of payment gateways to use.
+You will also need to configure your payment gateway configuration file(s) here: `/config/payment/config/<gateway_name>.json` or use the `env.yaml` file.

+> Multiple payment gateways can be provided to combine checkout.
+Eg: Card and Instore pickup

 ##### Currency symbol